abaisero/baise.ro/app/pages/research.md

 ;; As a research assistant at the Machine Learning and Robotics (MLR) group, ;; I worked on the following topics:

-### Decoding the Geometry out of Relational Descriptions
+### Decoding the Geometry out of Relational Descriptions of the Environment

 <img src="/static/img/rfdm.png"
   alt="application of relational feature density model to a room domain"